 In Canada, a good baseline for graduate studies seems to be a 80% cumulative average or higher, mostly because many schools and scholarship set the cutoff at 80%.
 That being said, I know many students who were accepted with lower averages, especially for masters programs.
 Don’t let grades get in the way of pursuing research!

-Personally, I had around a mid 80s average, which professors have told me is not exactly the most competitive GPA.
+Personally, I had an average in the 80s, which professors have told me is not exactly the most competitive GPA.
 Thankfully, I still got accepted to great schools for research-based masters / PhD programs, probably thanks to some combination of luck, publications, and connections.

 Keep in mind though that the above usually doesn’t apply for coursework-based programs, where they do care about grades (and GRE for US schools) more, since the emphasis is not on research.
 The most competitive masters programs however do tend to still look at research experience, because of the overwhelming number of applicants with good grades / test scores.

 Myth #4: Social prestige is the primary metric for picking schools